Activities, Lesson Plans, and More

 Interpretation and Education - Historic Places

-The Library of Congress - American Memory
+The Library of Congress - Primary Sources for American History

-American Memory provides free and open access through the Internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.
+The Library Of Congress provides free and open access to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.
 It is a digital record of American history and creativity.
 These materials, from the collections of the Library of Congress and other institutions, chronicle historical events, people, places, and ideas that continue to shape America, serving the public as a resource for education and lifelong learning.

 Getting Started with Primary Sources